Pathoschild/smapi-mod-dump/source/Dynamic Bodies/Dynamic Naked/docs/author-guide.md

 There's plenty of options, [check the mod page for more](https://www.nexusmods.com/stardewvalley/mods/12893), but why not just use Fashion Sense?
-I actually started trying out Fashion Sense by making some some shoes and struggled, matching the animation frame timings to the character, it started to be easier to reanimate the whole legs, but then that caused other problems - so this mod aimed to make some simpler adustments easier.
+I actually started trying out Fashion Sense by making some some shoes and struggled, matching the animation frame timings to the character, it started to be easier to reanimate the whole legs, but then that caused other problems - so this mod aimed to make some simpler adjustments easier.
 Fashion Sense is quite different - highly customisable visual mod, not aimed at following the 'rules of SDV', so great if you want to make your game look more like an Anime, turn your character into an animal etc that's what you might want!
 In these ways, Fashion Sense is a sister mod - same family but with different name and interests, but alas